Browsing Category

 9 Lessons Learned from the Kon’Mari Method on Clothing

-It was around this time last Spring when I first heard about Marie Kondo, a Japanese organizing consultant, from friends who spoke her praises in an almost religious zeal.
+It was around this time last Spring when I first heard about Marie Kondo, a Japanese organizing consultant, from friends who spoke her praises with an almost religious zeal.
 They described her methods as transformative.
-My friends started her method was nothing short of life-changing.
+My friend started her method was nothing short of life-changing.
 They each described how they’d transformed their lives, homes, businesses, and marriages.
 They all told me this wasn’t a book to check out of the library, that this book was “a keeper.”
 And in case you have been living under the proverbial rock for the past two years, they were speaking fondly of Kondo’s 2014 book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, the decluttering craze that continues to sweep the globe.

-Here in the west, we think of decluttering as donating a few knick knacks here and there, but Kondo’s decluttering services command a waiting list in Japan of no shorter than a six to eight month period.
+Here in the West, we think of decluttering as donating a few knick-knacks here and there, but Kondo’s decluttering services command a waiting list in Japan of no shorter than a six to eight-month period.
 Luckily for the rest of the rest of us who wanted to research this unicorn of organizational systems Kondo’s book breaks down her revolutionary approach to decluttering into a simple two-pronged approach, which she has dubbed, tidying.

 The short of the method is as such: First, you must change your mindset.
-You have to wrap your mind around the idea that your home should only serve to house the items and belongings which spark joy in your life.
+You have to wrap your mind around the idea that your home should only serve to house the items and belongings that spark joy in your life.
 And how do you know if you’re belongings spark joy?
-Simple, you gather all of your belongings by category throughout your home, and touch each and every item to see what items truly spark joy.
-Items that do not spark joy, the item should be thanked for its usefulness and donated.
+Simple, you gather all of your belongings by category throughout your home and touch every item to see what items truly spark joy.
+Items that do not spark joy, the item should be thanked for their usefulness and donated.
 Second, once only your most joy-sparking belongings remain, put every item in a place where it’s visible, accessible, and easy to use daily.
 And it is at this point that Kondo says will you have reached the nirvana of peace-filled housekeeping, and never have to clean again.

 While all of this sounded wonderful, as a working woman who could barely keep up with the demands of daily life I didn’t know how practical this method would be.
-But once I read Kondo’s book, I got totally motivated and as it turns out, tidying really was my quickest way to household happiness.
+But once I read Kondo’s book, I got motivated and as it turns out, tidying was my quickest way to household happiness.

 There is so much information that I learned from the Kon’Mari method.
 For the next five, Thursday’s I’ll be sharing what I learned from the Kon’Mari method by category, starting today with clothing, and ending with Kondo’s newest master-level book, “Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up.”